C0dingM0nk3y/C0dingM0nk3y/README.md

-### Hi there 👋

 My name is Tanino and I am a Data Scientist with passion for **automation** and **education**.

-I recognize the importance of data and data-driven decision, and I enjoy developing tools to promote data-driven decision-making and give access to it to a broader public, though the use of simple **data analysis and visualization widgets***.
+I am an enthusiastic promoter of **data-driven decision-making** and I would like to give access to it to a broader public, though the use of simple **data analysis and visualization widgets***.

-This profile collect some of the projects I have build while training my programming skills.
+_This profile collect some of the projects I have build while training my programming skills._

+### Project: Financial freedom 📈
+As I attempted to reach my own financial freedom through , I have seen myself and other around me making many mistakes while driven my their emotions, rather then numbers and data.
+This project is my attempt to support young investors into taking more sound decisions, and to stick to safe and data-proven investing strategyes, rather than running after short term profits and taking highly risky decisions.

+- [investment-simulator](https://github.com/C0dingM0nk3y/investment-simulator): tool to explain standard investment strategies like **Dollar-Cost Averaging** and **Rebalancing**. \
+Starting from a simulation based on historical data on _any major asset available on the market_, allow the user to test the effect of those stategy over the course of seveal years, and therefore learn and understand _how_ they work, _why_ they are useful and _when_ it may be good (or not) to use them to _reduce investment risks_.

+***
-📫 If you like to collaborate or give feedback, feel free to contact me directly on [Linkedin]((https://www.linkedin.com/in/tanino-albanese-820b90260/)
+📫 If you like to <u>collaborate or provide feedback</u>, feel free to contact me directly on [Linkedin](https://www.linkedin.com/in/tanino-albanese-820b90260/)

 <!--
 **C0dingM0nk3y/C0dingM0nk3y** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.